revathskumar/blog.revathskumar.com/_posts/2017-06-12-elm-getting-started-and-bundling-with-webpack.md

 ![elm package install](https://s3.ap-south-1.amazonaws.com/revathskumar-blog-images/2017/elm-webpack/elm-packge-install.png)

-A sample `elm-package.json` file will look like the one below.
+A sample `elm-package.json` will look like the one below.

 ```json
 // elm-package.json